 The experiments revealed some interesting patterns in human negotiation with the use and consequences of goal revelation for players in various dependency situations.
-Analysis of the data from the experiments reveals that human negotiators are likely to reveal their goals when the information is solicited, especially if they are dependent on the negotiator requesting the information.
-For interest-based negotiation games, and especially games featuring goal revelation, the chances of agreement are found to be higher.
+Analysis of the data from the experiments reveals that human negotiators are likely to reveal their goals when the information is solicited, especially if they are dependent on the negotiator who is requesting the information.
+For interest-based negotiation games, the likelihood of agreement is found to be higher than that in position-based negotiation.
 The revelation of goals also leads to a significant increase in benefit for players in a dependent position, and an increase in the social benefit as well.